manymoments/manymoments.github.io/start-here.markdown

 {: .box-note}
 This page contains material for a graduate course on Blockchains and Distributed Computing with a dash of Cryptography (stay tuned for more).
 Or read [posts chronologically](https://decentralizedthoughts.github.io/).

 We would love to get your feedback.
-If you find a post useful, or have a suggestion to improve, drop us a comment on [Twitter](https://twitter.com/ittaia/status/1421066572207169544?s=20).
+If you find a post helpful or have a suggestion to improve, drop us a comment on [Twitter](https://twitter.com/ittaia/status/1421066572207169544?s=20).

 # Basics, Foundations, and Classics